Siraaj26/LMS-for-Schools/README.md

 ## 🤝 Contributing

-We welcome contributions to improve Pathfinder LMS!
+We welcome contributions to improve Horizon LMS!
 Here's how you can help:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)